nus-cs2103-AY2021S2/ip/docs/README.md

 ##FAQ
 Q: How do I transfer my data to another computer?
-A: Install the Duke app in the other computer and overwrite the empty data file it creates with the file containing your data from your previous duke home folder.
+A: Install the Butler Alfred app in the other computer and overwrite the empty data file it creates with the file containing your data from your previous Butler Alfred home folder.

 ## Command Summary
 Action | Format/example